biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 You may have also noticed that you get some .nextflow.log files with all Nextflow activity since you run the script.
 These ones accumulate until 10 files.
 To see the one corresponding to the latest run do a `less .nextflow.log`.
 Very useful for debugging as well!

-## Send the output to a file and save it on an specific folder
+## Sending the output to a file and saving it on a folder

 Let's write the output to a file, we need to define the output in a different way and change the bash code in the code block.